 We are currently at stage 3 of the local development plan process and as such we have submitted the Proposed Local Development Plan (LDP) 2020 along with the Schedule 4s for examination.

 Over the course of the next few years we will be developing a new Local Development Plan (LDP).
 Once in every 5 years we are required to publish a new plan for the area, excluding the Cairngorms National Park.
 This is to inform and advise developers and communities on the principles that built development should follow and where it should be located.

-The Local Development Plan has to take into account the National Planning Framework, and be consistent with the proposed Aberdeen City and Shire Strategic Development Plan.
+The Local Development Plan has to take into account the National Planning Framework, and be consistent with the Aberdeen City and Shire Strategic Development Plan.

 Every year, we publish a Development Plan Scheme which sets out the programme for the delivery of the Local Development Plan.

 Legislation is changing as part of the planning reforms and the Scottish Government is moving forward with the Planning (Scotland) Act 2019.
 As the new LDP will be delivered in 2021 it will be prepared using the existing legislation.
 It is proposed that transitional arrangements will be announced by the Scottish Government to manage the changeover from current to new-style LDPs.

 Preparation of the plan

 There are 4 stages of the local development planning process.
 Each stage has substantial information produced to justify the council's position.
 Watch the Local Development Plan short film to find out how our local development plan is produced.

 The Main Issues Report and Draft Proposed Local Development Plan were published on 14th January 2019 and were subject to public consultation until 8th April 2019.
 Nearly 1200 representations were received.
 This information is now historical but you can view the Main Issues Report on the archive page.

 Issues and Actions papers were then produced which contain council officers’ responses to the issues raised during the public consultation.